Major in Judaic Studies

 - Six 3-or-4 credit upper-division Judaic Studies courses (at or above the 200 level).

-- Junior Year Writing requirement
+- Junior Year Writing requirement.
+Approved Junior Year Writing courses will count toward upper-level requirement

 - Departmental Honors require an Honors project undertaken during a student's final year.